 Exemptions and refunds

 Certain people may qualify for a refund of DIRT or may have their deposit interest paid without the deduction of DIRT.
-You must apply to have your deposit interest paid without the deduction of DIRT - see 'Where to apply' below.
+If you qualify, you must apply to have your interest paid without the deduction of DIRT - see 'How to apply' below.

-If you are a first-time buyer who either buys or self-builds a new residential property between 19 July 2016 and 31 December 2022, you may be entitled to claim a refund of income tax and DIRT paid over the previous 4 tax years.
-You can read more in our document about the Help to Buy incentive.
+If you are a first-time buyer who either buys or self-builds a new residential property between 19 July 2016 and 31 December 2024, you may be entitled to claim a refund of income tax and DIRT you have paid over the previous 4 tax years.
+You can read more about the Help to Buy incentive.

 People aged over 65